-Hospice and Palliative Care Certification
+NAVAC Hospice and Palliative Care Specialty Certification (HPC)

-3. Completion of the palliative care course offered by the National Chaplain Center School or an equivalency approved by the school.
+Palliative Care track.
 The equivalency will consist of not less than 30 hours in subjects such as grief, bereavement, cultural and ethnic diversity as related to palliative care, pain management at the end of life, ethical dilemmas at the end of life, et al.

 a.
 Made a presentation to staff.